Faculty • university of north texas

 Artist • Gonzalez Reeds

 Clarinetist Phillip O. Paglialonga has quickly emerged as one of the leading performers and pedagogues of his generation.
-His new book, Squeak Big: Practical Fundamentals for the Successful Clarinetist was released in August 2015 by Imagine Music Publishing and has garnered significant praise from leading clarinetist including prominent members of the orchestras in Chicago, Cleveland, Detroit, Philadelphia and San Francisco, as well as stellar reviews in several major publications.
+His book, Squeak Big: Practical Fundamentals for the Successful Clarinetist was released in August 2015 by Imagine Music Publishing and has garnered significant praise from leading clarinetist including prominent members of the orchestras in Chicago, Detroit, Philadelphia, San Francisco and Seattle, as well as stellar reviews in several major publications.

 He is a founding member of the PEN Trio, which is a woodwind trio that regularly tours both in North America and abroad.
-In the summer of 2015 the trio recorded its debut album, Found Objects, in New York City, which is slated for release in 2016.
+The trio recorded its debut album, Found Objects, in New York City, which is slated for commercial release in 2018.
 The album includes new works by composers William Bradbury, Jenni Brandon, M. Shawn Hundley and Aleks Sternfeld-Dunn.
 In partnership with TrevCo Publishing, the group also curates the PEN Trio Collection, which makes new works as well as critical editions of existing works available to a wider audience.
-Highlights of the 2016 PEN Trio season include concerts at the Centro Nacional de Musica de Concierto and the Universidad de las Artes in Havana, Cuba, X Festival Internacional de Música Alfredo de Saint Malo in Panama, a featured performance at ClarinetFest, as well as tours in Idaho and Wisconsin.
+Highlights of the 2017-8 season include concerts in Costa Rica, India, Panama, and the United Kingdom; as well as domestic tours in Arizona, Indiana, and Michigan.